monodot/knowledge-base/_articles/apache-camel.md

 ---
 layout: page
 title: Apache Camel
+lede: "Apache Camel is an integration framework for Java.
+It allows you to exchange data with applications, in tons of different formats and protocols."
 ---

-Apache Camel is an integration framework for Java.
-It allows you to exchange data with applications, in tons of different formats and protocols.

-As well as being a rather spiffing framework, it's also a wonderful way to honour the humble camel.
+As well as being a rather spiffing framework, using Apache Camel is also a wonderful way to honour the humble and ancient camel.
 Here's a camel for you to say thanks for reading this: 🐪

-{% include toc.html %}

 ## Component versions